AcalaNetwork/acala-evm-dev-docs/network/network-setup/connecting-to-a-public-network-with-local-rpc-node.md

 # Connecting to a public network with local RPC node

 Except from connecting to local development network, we can also run a local RPC node connecting to public networks.

 ```
 npx @acala-network/eth-rpc-adapter \
   --endpoint <node-endpoint-ws-url> \
   --subql <subquery-url>
 ```

+Node endpoints and subquery urls can be found in [network configuration](../network-configuration.md).

 For example to connect to Mandala testnet:
 ```shell